Subscribe to our newsletter for FREE pet updates

 There's a lot of misinformation about healthy fruits, vegetables, nuts and seeds all over the internet, mostly because websites have labeled all risks (such as the risk of overconsumption causing gastrointestinal issues, or choking on too large of pieces or pits) as "toxicities."
 Not all of these are true, yet they've managed to confuse millions of pet lovers, nonetheless.

 In the case of parsnips, one common concern among pet parents is that it may cause gastrointestinal issues and upset stomach.
-However, this may only occur if your pet has ingested a large amount of parsnips in one sitting (as in adding 3-4 cups at a time, if your pet has never consumed them).
+However, this may only occur if your pet has ingested a large amount of parsnips in one sitting (as in adding 3 to 4 cups at a time, if your pet has never consumed them).
 To keep this from happening, make sure to only add small amounts of parsnips to your pet's meal, as a treat.
 Cut them up into small, bite-sized pieces to prevent any choking hazard.

-Parsnips are not on the Environmental Working Group's 2023 Dirty Dozen list,17 so it may be safe to feed conventional varieties.
+Parsnips are not on the Environmental Working Group's 2024 Dirty Dozen list,17 so it may be safe to feed conventional varieties.
 However, if organic, spray-free options are available in your area, opt for those instead.
 Parsnips can be fed raw or cooked, and they can be used as toppers to pet meals or given as training treats.
 Just make sure that when given as treats, parsnips should only make up 10% of your dog's daily caloric intake.

 Are Parsnips Sustainable?